 UAlbany students learn by doing

-At the University at Albany, learning by doing takes many forms — from internships and research, to study abroad and service learning — and prepares our students for success.
+At the University at Albany, learning by doing takes many forms — from undergraduate research and internships in the field, to project-based learning and service learning in the classroom.

 The Minerva Center for High Impact Learning supports high impact practices in all UAlbany undergraduate programs, acting as a resource for both students and faculty.

 Experiential learning prepares our students for success at UAlbany and beyond.
 Students who participate in these types of experiences generally: